boot2docker/boot2docker/doc/FAQ.md

 **Is boot2docker only for VirtualBox?**

-There are two parts of Boot2Docker: the iso image, and the `boot2docker` management tool to set up and mange a VM.
-The management tool only works with VirtualBox, but the iso image is designed to also be used with physical hardware.
-There are no plans to make separate iso images for different configurations.
+There are two parts of Boot2Docker: the ISO image, and the `boot2docker` management tool to set up and mange a VM.
+The management tool only works with VirtualBox, but the ISO image is designed to also be used with physical hardware.
+There are no plans to make separate ISO images for different configurations.